hawkinsw/quic-wg-wiki/Second-Implementation-Draft.md

 * Transport Parameter Exchange.
 At the very least, the four parameters specified as MUST in the draft.

 * A simple single-streamed application (or, one stream in each direction).
-This application would ideally leverage a very simple socket API and follow simple logic easily implementable on both client on server.
+This application would ideally leverage a very simple socket API and follow simple logic easily implementable on both client and server.
 Brian proposed "echo and amplify" and volunteered to write it up.

 * Address validation and HelloRetryRequest